rishabmahesh/rishabmahesh/README.md

 - 🔭: I am currently working on an independent study to detect early signs of Alzheimer's disease.
 I am also working on a chrome extension to recommend research papers

-- 👀: Checkout my startup: https://getaudioshelf.com/.
-The app is live on App Store and Play Store
+- 👀: Checkout my startup: [AudioShelf](https://getaudioshelf.com/).
+The app is live on [Play Store](https://play.google.com/store/apps/details?id=com.audioshelfapp) and [App Store](https://apps.apple.com/us/app/audioshelf/id6443459241)

 - 👯 I’m always looking for new startup ideas and opportunities